willcd/module5-project/README.md

 This can be seen in the first few columns above.

 ***
-In order to test the model, I'll split it into train and test portions.
+In order to test the model, I'll use the included holdout set.

-I'll simply select the first 80% and the last 20%, since a real-world application would always be using a model built on past posts that are then tested on future posts.

-In addition, class imbalance is an issue.
-Using the RandomOverSampler, we can generate more of the '1' (high-quality) samples, so as to help the model train properly.
+Since class imbalance is an issue, I opt to use the RandomOverSampler, so we can generate a balanced proportion of class '1' (high-quality) samples, so as to help the model train properly.

 Finally, fitting the LogisticRegression model with tuned hyperparameters allows us to see plot how well it does at predicting the two classes.